upcmd/updocs-content/logs/c0157_vvvvv.md

       If: "{{eq .school \"None\"}}",
       Else: {
         {
-          "do": {
+          "desc": "now it is safe to access school from person object", "do": {
             {
               "name": "print",
               "cmd": "hello: {{.person.name}} from {{.person.school}}"
             }
           },
-          "func": "cmd",
+          "func": "cmd"
-          "desc": "now it is safe to access school from person object" }
+        }
       },
       Loop: <nil>,